mfikes/patch-tender/README.md

 # patch-tender
 ClojureScript [JIRA](https://dev.clojure.org/jira/browse/CLJS) contains many candidate patches that have not yet been applied to master.

-`patch-tender` is used to maintain a curated list of patches, applying them in a branch so they can be soak-tested.
+`patch-tender` is used to maintain a curated list of patches, applying them in a branch so they can be easily soak-tested in downstream projects.

-The latest set of applied patches are in this branch
+The latest set of [applied patches](https://github.com/clojure/clojurescript/compare/master...mfikes:patch-tender-2018-07-19T15) are in this branch

    https://github.com/mfikes/clojurescript/commits/patch-tender-2018-07-19T15